jhpyle/docassemble/_docs/logic.md

 {% endhighlight %}

-This is concise but cryptic, so it may be easier to understand what the interview is doing by writing out the variables for which [Python] will seek definitions, in the order in which [Python] will seek them:
+This is concise but cryptic, so it may be easier to understand what the Steward is doing by writing out the variables for which [Python] will seek definitions, in the order in which [Python] will seek them:

 {% highlight yaml %}